-I’m going to go out on a limb here and assume the shoddy “Slaves of Love” was scripted by a couple of teenage boys.
+I’m going to go out on a limb here and suggest the slapdash “Slaves of Love” was scripted by a couple of teenage boys.

-It definitely feels like the sort of high-concept sleaze a horny adolescent would concoct: two dudes are flying over uncharted waters when their plane is brought down by six buxom, gun-toting Playboy models in leather mini-dresses so short they fail to cover the bottom half of their butt cheeks.
+It certainly feels like the sort of high-concept sleaze a horny adolescent would dream up: two dudes are flying over uncharted territory when their plane is brought down by six buxom, gun-toting Playboy models in leather mini-dresses so short they fail to cover the bottom half of their butt cheeks.
 Their objective?
-Force the men into their own brand of sex slavery, but not before stopping off for an impromptu skinny dip that easily eats up 10 minutes of screen time.
+Press the men into their own brand of sex slavery, but not before stopping off for an impromptu skinny dip that easily eats up 10 minutes of screen time.

 “Slaves of Love” is less a movie than a series of titillating vignettes in which the girls seductively dance or do stripteases for our “hapless” heroes Joe and Troy, and if you find yourself compelled by the lasciviousness of the men’s situation, you should know these vignettes drone far beyond the point where it’s no longer sexy or amusing.